 By the end of this tour you’ll have tried six different Italian wines for a total of 3-4 glasses of wine per person paired at each location with bites to eat, making this a kind of deluxe Italian aperitivo, the traditional drink and snack before dinner.

-Below you will find 1 to 2 hour tour additions that can round out the tours described above.
-Each of these additions will add 1 to 2 hours to a tour above so they don’t constitute as their own tour.
-You can also combine a few of these tour add ons to make your own tour.
+Below you will find 1 to 2 hour tour blocks that can be added to the tours described above or you can mix and match them to create your own tour.
 Think of it as a menu where you can pick and choose what you like.
 Just remember, the shortest tour time we have is 4 hours and tours are €70 per hour.

 Artisans of Florence

-Meet the artisans on this special access tour of Florence where you’ll see craftsman keeping alive centuries old traditions.
-On this tour you’ll visit a Florentine mosaic studio (pictured), a gold-smith studio where they still make gold jewellery by hand, and the famous Florentine paper marbling technique.
-We could also visit a leather producer to talk about their leather making process or the famous silk producers of Florence.
+Meet the artisans on this special access tour of Florence where you’ll see craftsman keeping centuries old traditions alive.
+We can visit a Florentine mosaic studio (pictured), a gold-smith studio where they still make gold jewellery by hand using medieval technics, the historic Florentine leather school, the famous Florentine paper marbling technique, or talk with modern jewellery designers about their techniques or customizable jewellery options.

 Bargello Sculpture Museum

 Florence’s Sculpture Museum.
 Located in a historic building, this museum is incredible.
 The original panels for the baptistry door competition that is considered the start of Renaissance art in Italian history books.
 Donatello’s David (pictured), Verrocchio’s David, and numerous sculptures by Michelangelo.